JAL-code/betterpython/README.md

-# Write Better Python Code
+# Write Better Python Code (Notes from the videos.)
-Personal notes from watched videos produced by ArjanCodes.
+Reviewing my code, I have determined my code needs to develop further.
+These are personal notes from watched videos produced by ArjanCodes.

 This repository contains the code examples from the Write Better Python Code series published on YouTube by ArjanCodes: